Experience Astronomy

 However, by my estimate, each week’s lesson costs just a few dollars per week—an excellent value!

-How long will my student access to the course?
+How long will my student have access to this course?

 Which class is right for my child: the elementary or the upper level course?

-How does the Advanced track differ from the Basic track?
+How does the high school PLUS track differ from the Basic track?

-The Advanced Mastery program is an opportunity for students to learn even more about Astronomy while earning high school credit for this science course.
-In addition to all of the training and information made available in the Basic course, your student will be given hands-on projects, history and literature assignments, field trip ideas, and Bible-based projects.
+Experience Astronomy PLUS is an opportunity for students to learn even more about Astronomy while earning high school credit for this science course.
+In addition to all of the training and information made available in the Basic course, your student will be given hands-on projects along with projects that tie astronomy to history, literature, and the Bible.

 The extra assignments and trainings will be enough to allow students to earn high school credit for this course.